-Whether or not you have a meaningful plan to promote local hiring and procurement or link members of the community to potential employment opportunities in brownfields assessment, cleanup, or redevelopment related to your proposed projects.
+Whether or not you have a meaningful plan to promote local hiring and procurement or link members of the community to potential employment opportunities in brownfields assessment, cleanup, or redevelopment related to your proposed projects, etc. that clearly indicate their participation/engagement.

-4. PROJECT BENEFITS (25 Points)
+4. PROJECT BENEFITS (15 Points)